onnx/onnx/docs/IR.md

 ### Attribute Types

 The type system used for attributes is a superset of that used for of inputs and outputs.
 In addition to tensors, attribute values may be scalar numerical values, strings, and graphs.
-Sequences are available for attributes in both ONNX and ONNX-ML.
+Sequences are available for attributes in both ONNX.
 Maps are not available for attributes in either variant.

 ## Other Specification Documents

 The ONNX specification is comprised of this document, which defines the semantics of the IR and the standard data types, and the following documents defining standard operator semantics and the IR syntax.
 The latter is specified as Protobuf v2 and v3 schema files.

-See the [metadata category documentation](MetadataProps.md) for more details.
+See the [metadata category documentation](MetadataProps.md) for more details on optional metadata.

+See the [type denotation proposal](TypeDenotation.md) for more information on how type denotations are intended to be used.

 ### Operators